National Emission Ceilings Directive (NECD)

 3) The methodology is significantly different from the methodology used when the emission ceilings were set.

-Belgium exceeds its NEC ceiling for NOx in 2010-2015 and NEC ceiling for NMVOC in 2010.
+In the 2017 reporting, Belgium exceeded the emission cap for NOx for the years 2010–2015 and the cap for NMVOC for 2010.
 Consequently, an adjustment was made for NOx for the road transport and agriculture sectors and for NMVOC for the agricultural sector.
 More information can be found in the report below that was submitted on 15/3/2017 as part of the NEC reporting.
 Actualisation of the numbers of the latest reporting year are to be found in the last chapter of the IIR.
-In the 2021 reporting, Belgium exceeds the NEC ceiling for NOx for the period 2010-2016 and for NMVOC in 2010.
-Updated figures for 2019 are available in the latest chapter of the IIR report.
+In the 2021 reporting, Belgium exceeds the NEC ceiling for NOx for the period 2010–2016 and for NMVOC in 2010.

-All emission inventories and related documents were officially submitted on the Central Data Repository (CDR):
+All the above documents were officially reported on the Central Data Repository (CDR).

 The regional emission inventories can be consulted via: